2024 Badminton Asia Team Championships

 The 2024 Badminton Asia Team Championships (officially known as the SELANGOR Badminton Asia Team Championships 2024 presented by PKNS for sponsorship reasons) was the fifth edition of Badminton Asia Team Championships, held at the Setia City Convention Centre in Shah Alam, Selangor, Malaysia, from 13 to 18 February 2024.

+Background

-This championships was organised by the Badminton Asia along with Badminton Association of Malaysia as the host organiser.
+The 2024 Badminton Asia Team Championships was organised by Badminton Asia along with the Badminton Association of Malaysia as the host organiser.
 It was sanctioned by the Badminton World Federation.
 It also served as the Asian qualifiers for the 2024 Thomas & Uber Cup to be held in Chengdu, China.
 Malaysia and Indonesia were the defending champions of the men's and women's category respectively.

+Competition format

+The competition begins with a group stage: all participating teams are divided into four groups of two or three teams each.
+Each team plays each other once, with the top two teams advancing to the knockout stage.
+A match is won by the team that first wins three games.
+The eight teams that qualify will be drawn and compete in a knockout format until the final.